Biodiversity Conservation Officer

 • A relevant postgraduate University degree (e.g. environmental science, biology, conservation science, social science);

-• At least 3 years of work experience in the field of nature conservation, sustainable development or a related area of work with progressively increasing responsibilities in project management and grant management;
+• At least four years of work experience in project management in the field of nature conservation, sustainable development or a related area of work with progressively increasing responsibilities in project management and grant management;

-• Sound administrative/coordination skills, including contract administration, logistical coordination and event preparation, travel planning and management of agendas, basic financial skills;
+• Sound administrative/coordination skills, including contract administration, logistical coordination and event preparation, travel planning and management of agendas, budget monitoring and reporting;

-• Complete fluency in the English language, including excellent demonstrated English writing skills; good level of written and spoken French is an asset but not required;
+• Fluency in the English language, including excellent demonstrated English writing skills;

 • Thorough knowledge of modern office procedures and proven ability to work in MS Windows environment (Word, Excel, PowerPoint and Microsoft Outlook);

-• Proven analytical, conceptual, organization, and problem-solving skills;
+• Proven analytical, conceptual, organisation, and problem-solving skills;

 • Detail- and outcome-oriented;